gregidonut/simpleimagebrowser/README.md

 # simpleimagebrowser

 ## Abstract
-Literally as simple as an image browser can get it will ask the user which directory to look for images from, and will display them, in the window.
+Literally as simple as an image browser can get, it will ask the user which directory to look for images from, and will display them, in the window.